 |Require consumer to pay insurance deductible|

-Waive an insurance deductible or offer services at no charge for filing
+Waive an insurance deductible or offer services at no charge for filing an insurance claim

 Mislead consumers using untrue or deceptive advertisements